 Also, you will have the chance to see is it easy for you to agree on what you want to do.
 The worst thing that can happen is that you two plan two months trip and that in the first week you realize that it wasn’t so good idea.
-So, a short trip is enough for start.
+So, a short trip is enough to start.

 This is one more question that a lot of couples have in mind when they are planning a trip.
 Talk honestly about the money and what you can afford before anything else because this can potentially be one of the difficult topics.
 It is great to have in mind that the biggest advantage of traveling as a couple is you can halve your budget.

 Traveling is fun and you have to love it but it also brings some responsibilities.
 To make it easier and to make sure that the trip will go smoother divide the responsibilities.
-Lets’ say that you are taking care of the accommodation then you partner can book the plane tickets or make a list of the museums that you want to visit.
-This can help you to save some time and it is easier to focus on one thing at a time then have ten things on your mind.
+Lets’ say that you are taking care of the accommodation then your partner can book the plane tickets or make a list of the museums that you want to visit.
+This can help you to save some time and it is easier to focus on one thing at a time than have ten things on your mind.
 You know which part of planning you can do best so dividing the responsibilities is a great way to minimize the stress.

 Traveling is a great way to discover more about your partner.
-If it’s one of your first trips together there is a great chance that you will see your partner in totally different perspective.
+If it’s one of your first trips together there is a great chance that you will see your partner from a totally different perspective.
 Maybe you won’t like it but you have to learn how to accept each other as you are.

 This is important all the time and traveling together is just one more thing that can help you make your relationship stronger.
 You have to communicate a lot, about everything.
 Talk to each other from the start of your trip because communicating is making couples happy.

 Don’t forget to keep the romance alive during your long-term trip.
 Your sightseeing list will be huge but you have to find some time just for you two, you need to have those sweet moments together.
-Plan a picnic, dinner near the sea or anything that makes you happy.
+Plan a picnic, dinner near the sea, or anything that makes you happy.

-Surprise your partner with breakfast in bed – it will make his or hers day.
+Surprise your partner with breakfast in bed – it will make his or her day.
 Don’t forget that you are a couple and that little gestures are always welcome.
 Those romantic moments will make you appreciate even more the time that you are spending with your loved one.

 Some unexpected things can come up while you are on the road.
 It is easier to deal with it when you have somebody around you.
-Rarely everything goes as you have planned but challenges that are waiting for you will make your trip exciting and having your partner beside you will make it easier to go through unexpected situations.
+Rarely does everything go as you have planned but challenges that are waiting for you will make your trip exciting and having your partner beside you will make it easier to go through unexpected situations.

-After few weeks of travel, you will have to admit yourself that you are tired.
+After a few weeks of travel, you will have to admit to yourself that you are tired.
 It is normal that you are feeling like that and don’t try to neglect that.
 Traveling isn’t always easy so you have to give yourself a break.
 Relax for a day or two, clear your thoughts and leave your travel plan behind for a while.
 It is great that you have your partner by your side because their enthusiasm will help you feel better.
 Try to indulge yourself.
-Maybe you are not used to fancy hotels but one night in a nice hotel or few hours in a spa will recharge your batteries.
+Maybe you are not used to fancy hotels but one night in a nice hotel or a few hours in a spa will recharge your batteries.
 Go for it!

 Personal time is very important.
 You have to find some time to do what just you want to do because 24/7 with one person can get annoying.
-This should be easy because there are always things that maybe one of you don’t want to do and this is an opportunity to do it on your own.
-Maybe you can go shopping while your partner is visiting sports museum or take a walk in the morning while you partner is sleeping.
+This should be easy because there are always things that maybe one of you doesn’t want to do and this is an opportunity to do it on your own.
+Maybe you can go shopping while your partner is visiting a sports museum or take a walk in the morning while your partner is sleeping.
 Being some time apart will make you more exciting about things that you will do together.

 It’s a good idea to make friends on the road.
 This is a great way to discover new things and release any tensions you might be feeling.
 Don’t forget to interact with other single travelers, couples, and locals.

-Hanging out with other people can be a great chance to take a break from each others company for a while.
+Hanging out with other people can be a great chance to take a break from each other's company for a while.

 You probably can’t even remember how many times you two were arguing and after an hour of yelling you have realized that it was a fight about nothing.
 Try to avoid those unpleasant situations.
-Ask right questions and listen what you partner has to tell you because that is the key to any good relationship.
-Accept that it is not always about winning it is better to try to see your partner point of view and to try to find solutions that will make you both happy.
+Ask the right questions and listen to what your partner has to tell you because that is the key to any good relationship.
+Accept that it is not always about winning it is better to try to see your partner's point of view and to try to find solutions that will make you both happy.
 Next time when you end up in this kind of situation, ask yourself, what you can do to find a solution without arguing.

 It is the magic of traveling and traveling with your partner should give you another perspective.
 Just be flexible, relax and enjoy the ride!

 Remember that during your trip you have to take care of each other.
 You have to work as a team because you are traveling as a couple and you have to take care of each other back.
-Unforeseen situations are not uncommon so try to stay cool and make sure that you can rely on you partner.
-Having each other back should be part of every day that you two will be spending together and during long-term trip this is one of the most important things that you have to have on your mind all the time.
+Unforeseen situations are not uncommon so try to stay cool and make sure that you can rely on your partner.
+Having each other back should be part of every day that you two will be spending together and during a long-term trip, this is one of the most important things that you have to have on your mind all the time.